Beaches in west Cornwall

 There's a fresh water stream to wash your feet in, coarse clean sand, rockpools, and the Song of the Sea, the long narrow arch that entrances photographers as the sun glints through it.
 There are also caves and a cross formation in the cliffs that must have created a religious fervour in years gone by.
 I've often found myself swimming with seals at Nanjizel.

 Priest's Cove has a real draw for me.
 Especially since I've lived in St Just.
 It's rugged, often wild, lashed by the turbulent Atlantic and right under the iconic Cape Cornwall.
 Priest's is good to swim from, although I'd swear the sea is always colder there.
 In August there's a swimming race into the cove from The Brisons, the large rock outcrop about a km out in the bay.
-The race isn't advertised, but I'll blog it when I hear of its date.
+The race isn't advertised.

 Dog Friendly.
 Toilets open all year.
 National Trust car park.
 In summer there's good ice cream from the caravan in the car park.

-There's an annual charity race from Newlyn Green to the Jubilee Pool 1,300 meters away, entered into by several hundreds of swimmers every year.
+There's an annual charity one mile race from Newlyn Green to the Jubilee Pool 1,300 meters away, entered into by several hundreds of swimmers every year.
 It's on the last Friday in August.

 One of Cornwall's jewels, Porthcurno has soft white sand, a turquoise sea, and it's protected by high cliffs from the winds that whip the west facing beaches.
 Porthcurno is popular and can get very busy, but go on a sunny week day out of the school holiday sand you'll think you've landed in paradise.